Home › Blog › How to Do Strategic Webinar Planning: A Step-by-Step Guide

 On-demand viewing can significantly increase your webinars’ impact and audience size over time.

-TED Talks are a prime example of content initially presented to a live audience but they have found a significantly larger audience through on-demand viewing, thanks to their engaging, evergreen content.
+TED Talks are a prime example of content initially presented to a live audience.
+Still, they have found a significantly larger audience through on-demand viewing, thanks to their engaging, evergreen content.

 Remember: Record your webinars and make them easily accessible for on-demand viewing.
 Ensure the content is structured in a way that remains relevant and engaging, even when not viewed live.